svakam/covid-19-location/README.md

 - Open a browser session, and in the URL text box, type 'localhost:8080' and enter.

 ## Screenshots
+Coming soon! (once I'm a little less embarrassed by the front-end)

 ## Project management
 Trello: https://trello.com/b/LuJDmF4r/covid-19